Support

 There are obvious benefits to using a multi CDN.
 The following list describes a few of these benefits:

-• Redundancy: if a CDN provider goes down, traffic gets rerouted to another provider's servers
+- Redundancy - Using a multi CDN can ensure that content is always available.
+If a CDN provider goes down, traffic gets rerouted to another provider's servers

-• Reduced latency for users that otherwise would not be as close to a server
+- Reduced latency - For users that otherwise would not be as close to a server

 Taking advantage of multiple CDN providers' server locations / performance benefits can be of great value.
 These advantages are a major reasons why large global companies are adopting the use of dynamic CDNs.